openremote/documentation/docs/developer-guide/docker-compose-profiles.md

 docker-compose pull
 ```

-Or the docker images must have been built locally (requires the full stack be built):
+Or the Docker images must have been built locally (requires the full stack be built):
 ```shell
 ./gradlew clean installDist
 docker-compose build